oebinisa/Ansible-Modular-Config-with-Roles/README.md

         mkdir roles
         cd roles

-    Create the skeletal folder structure for Control, nginx, apache2, the demo app and mysql using the commands below:
+    Create the skeletal folder structure for Control, nginx, apache2, the demo app and mysql using the commands below inside the newly created roles folder:

         ansible-galaxy init control
         ansible-galaxy init nginx